timesize/monster-oop/01-front-end-basics/templating-handlebars/27-28/README.md

   **Note:** The example above uses the Spotify API.
 We use `{{each}}` to iterate through the tracks that come back from Spotify.
 Each track has a `name` and an array of `artists`.
 Notice the extra `.` we need when accessing a value from an array (this syntax is specific to Handlebars). `artists.[0]` gives us the first artist from the array.

 4. Compile your template in `js/app.js`.
 Handlebars has a function called `Handlebars.compile(source)`.
-The source is takes in is the html from inside your template script.
+The source it takes in is the html from inside your template script.
 Handlebars' `compile` function returns a function, which we'll save to a variable called `template`.
 This isn't a special varible name; it just reminds us what the function does.
 Later, we'll use the `template` function to  pass in data to render in the template part of the page.

   ```js
   // compile handlebars template